FreeRADIUS/wiki.freeradius.org/Mac Auth.md

 Follow any of the recipes above and then make the following modifications.

-Note: The recipe below will work with any NAS that includes the SSID in the Called-Station-ID string with the format <BSSID>:<SSID> e.g.''"00-11-22-33-44-55:MY_SSID_1"''.
+Note: The recipe below will work with any NAS that includes the SSID in the Called-Station-ID string with the format **<BSSID>:<SSID>** e.g. ``00-11-22-33-44-55:MY_SSID_1``.
 There is no standard for this, and vendors may include the SSID in its own vendor specific attribute (VSA).
 If unsure, run the server in debug mode (-X) and check the contents of incoming requests.

-If your vendor's NAS uses a VSA, omit the call to 'rewrite_called_station_id', do not add the additional attributes to the dictionary, and insert that VSA into the key attribute in place of '%{Called-Station-SSID}' e.g. ''key = "%{VENDOR_SSID_VSA}.%{Calling-Station-ID}"''.
+If your vendor's NAS uses a VSA, omit the call to 'rewrite_called_station_id', do not add the additional attributes to the dictionary, and insert that VSA into the key attribute in place of '%{Called-Station-SSID}' e.g. ``key = "%{VENDOR_SSID_VSA}.%{Calling-Station-ID}"``.

 #### raddb/dictionary